-The diagnosis of congenital tuberculosis should be suspected in any infant with signs and symptoms of sepsis who does not respond to vigorous antibiotic therapy and whose is exclusive for congenital infection, especially if the mother has

-Table 1.
-Most Frequent Signs and Symptoms of Congenital Tuberculosis tuberculosis or in the high risk group.
+The diagnosis of congenital tuberculosis should be suspected in any infant with signs and symptoms of sepsis who does not respond to vigorous antibiotic therapy and whose is exclusive for congenital infection, especially if the mother has symptoms or signs found in the presented patient tuberculosis or in the high risk group.
 The presented case was transferred with clinical sepsis and did not respond to antibiotic therapy and the mother developed tuberculosis at birth, so congenital tuberculosis was suspected initially.
 The diagnosis of maternal tuberculosis may be difficult if clinical manifestation of disease is extrapulmonary as in the presented case which was diagnosed at delivery.
 Screening for tuberculosis should be part of the routine prenatal examination especially in areas with an increasing incidence of infection with initiation of prompt treatment after diagnosis(9).
 Recommendations of the American Academy of Pediatrics for management of infants born to women with tuberculosis are available in the Red Book(10).